aumpierre-unb/InternalFluidFlow.jl/instructions.md

-## Using the InternalFluidFlow module for Julia:
+## Using the Internal Fluid Flow module for Julia:

 ### 1) Add the module